eventflow/EventFlow/Documentation/Snapshots.md

 If none of the above stores are adequate, a custom implementation is possible by implementing the interface `ISnapshotPersistence`.
-However, there are some rules that the snapshot persistence must follow.
+However, there are some rules that the snapshot persistence store _must_ follow.

 * Its valid to store snapshots in any order, e.g. first version 3 then 2
 * Its valid to overwrite existing snapshots version, e.g. storing version 3